 “The transmission of gonorrhea by saliva has important implications for ‘sexual safety’, as it implies that gonorrhea is transmitted by kissing and oral sex, and most people don’t use condoms for these activities,” Cornelisse confirms.
 “Because of this, we are now looking at new gonorrhea prevention strategies that don’t rely on condoms.”

 There may be some hope in the form of new research about mouthwash.
 “MSHC is currently running a large trial to investigate whether using antiseptic mouthwash can prevent throat gonorrhea.
 If this proves to be effective, then it would provide a way by which people can protect their sexual partners from gonorrhea of the throat, penis or anus.”

 Don’t worry – follow Emen8 on Facebook and we’ll keep you updated.
 “In the meantime, a good prevention strategy is frequent screening for gonorrhea, particularly with a throat swab, which will help to protect your sexual partners,” says Cornelisse.

 Sexually active guys are recommended to test for STIs at least once every three months, or more if you’re experiencing symptoms or have been notified about a potential exposure from a sexual partner.
 Of course, it’s worth remembering that gonorrhea throat infections often don’t have symptoms, so it’s still worth getting tested frequently even if you don’t think you need to.

 You can find STI and HIV testing services nearby and across Australia using our interactive map.

-For more information about STIs, HIV, testing and other sexual health topics, check out the Facts section of our website.
+For more information about STIs, HIV, testing and other sexual health topics, check out our Knowledge Hub.